-Caution must be used that fixtures or parts are out of the way before initiating top.
+Brings up lists of programs in a tab format.
+Cursor up will return you to tabs at top.
 Cursor to left or right to highlight which directory is desired.
 Below Memory is highlighted and gives a list of programs that are stored in the memory.
-Cursor UP ( $\land$ ) or DOWN ( $\lor$ ) to the program desired to run in the machine.
+Cursor UP (\land) or DOWN (\lor) to the program desired to run in the machine.